YFFII Finance Price Tops $3.25 (YFFII)

-YFFII Finance (CURRENCY:YFFII) traded 8.1% higher against the dollar during the 24 hour period ending at 8:00 AM ET on May 18th.
-One YFFII Finance coin can now be purchased for $3.25 or 0.00007318 BTC on major exchanges.
-YFFII Finance has a market cap of $119,140.23 and approximately $98,182.00 worth of YFFII Finance was traded on exchanges in the last day.
-In the last seven days, YFFII Finance has traded down 58% against the dollar.
+YFFII Finance (CURRENCY:YFFII) traded 0.4% higher against the U.S. dollar during the 1-day period ending at 0:00 AM ET on May 18th.
+YFFII Finance has a market cap of $119,203.60 and approximately $92,749.00 worth of YFFII Finance was traded on exchanges in the last day.
+One YFFII Finance coin can now be bought for approximately $3.25 or 0.00008096 BTC on exchanges.
+Over the last week, YFFII Finance has traded 60% lower against the U.S. dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.